marcomusso/cronwrap/README.md

     cronwrap --suppress 3 <job>

-# Database support for basic clustering (poor-man-cluster) #
+# Database check (poor-man-cluster)

-If enabled cronwrap will check if the hostname is present and active in a table on a db.
+If enabled cronwrap will check if the hostname is present and active in a table on a db (see cronwrap.ini.sample for db config and code for the SELECT statement).

     cronwrap --database <job>

 # Downloads #